 Apr.
 30-May 6 2015

 I told you there was going to be more embarrassment, didn't I?
-College Station, TX, was dotted with these banners celebrating the 25th anniversary of George H.W.
+College Station, Texas, was dotted with these banners celebrating the 25th anniversary of George H.W.
 Bush rising to power.

 And this is the icing on the cowpie: Bush's official museum.
 It was interesting to visit, but be warned, it's as one-sided as everything else associated with the Bush royal family.
 Well, almost everything else - as you'll see later.